THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 HOW TO GET TO SPLIT?

-If you fly directly to Split Airport, you have two options: a car, or a bus.
-If you want to rent a car you can do it directly at the airport and just take a 30-45 minute drive to the city center.
-You can also call an Uber or a taxi but that’s going to be at least 30 euros.
+If you fly directly into Split Airport, you have a few options: a car, a taxi/Uber, or a bus.
+If you want to rent a car you can do it directly at the airport and then just take a 30-45 minute drive to the city centre.
+Here’s a guide to Split parking which can also help you out once you get to the city.

 WHERE TO STAY IN SPLIT?